Accredited Practising Dietitians

 Availability:

-Monday and Tuesday at Kelvin Grove or Telehealth
+Mondays at Kelvin Grove or Telehealth

 • Shane (he/him) is an Accredited Practicing Dietitian with over 25 years’ experience in both the private and public sectors.
 During this time he has worked almost exclusively in the field of eating disorders and the broader area of weight and body image concerns, establishing himself as a nationally and internationally recognised expert in the field.
 Shane is a compassionate and understanding Dietitian, dedicating his career to helping those struggling with eating disorders, disordered eating, weight and body image concerns as well as offering sports nutrition support for athletes.
 Shane provides professional supervision to dietitians, serves on a number of advisory committees, and regularly offers presentations and workshops to health professionals.